Web

 track your progress.

-Tools to Analyze Your Site Traffic
+to Analyze Your Site Traffic

-There are a few basic tools to help automate how you measure
+are a few basic tools to help automate how you measure

-your site’s performance:
+your sites performance:

-1. Software Solutions:
+Software Solutions:

-Obtaining your server logs is a good first step in getting hold
+your server logs is a good first step in getting hold

-If your web host doesn't offer this service, you need to ask
+your web host doesn't offer this service, you need to ask

 them for your server logs, which you can download via FTP.
 In